-The mall site accounts for approximately 55% of the plan area (78 of 143 acres).
+The mall site accounts for approximately 55 percent of the plan area (78 of 143 acres).
 In 2020, Prologis purchased the mall site with the intent to redevelop the property.
+At the first community workshop, the community desired to know what the new landowner wanted to do with the property.
 Initial plans developed by Prologis for the mall site showed various arrangements of predominantly employment/industrial uses as well as some retail and housing.
 Most recently, Prologis partnered with Signature Development Group to prepare more refined concept alternatives for the mall site that better aligned with the feedback received during the specific planning process and their own community outreach efforts (see Attachment 3, Mall Landowner-Developed Concept Plans).
+It is important to note that the mall landowner-developed concept alternatives were not prepared by the Specific Plan team - they were prepared and funded solely by the Prologis/Signature team.